 To get you there, we’ve created the best resource list of do’s and don’ts that are easy to skim, understand, and act on right away.
-Let’s dive in now.
+Let’s dive in this Instagram shopping guide right now.

-If you want to enable shopping feature on Instagram, you’ll need a Business Account.
+If you want to enable Instagram shopping feature, you’ll need to set up an Instagram Account.
 It’s quick and easy to set up, plus you get a lot of great tools that personal accounts don’t see.
-If you’ve already got this account, then you’re on the right path.
+If you’ve already got this Instagram account, then you’re on the right path.

 An Instagram shop requires this account to sell better and get deep insights into who is engaging with your business.
 Because Facebook owns Instagram, linking your business accounts across each can simplify some advertising and audience options as well.
 A Facebook product catalog also makes it easier to use Shoppable posts that we’ll discuss next.

-You also need to add products and reach at least 100 followers to make the most of Instagram Business profiles, so if you’re just starting, you’ll want to immediately run some awareness or sales campaigns to reach this level and generate baseline engagement.
+You also need to select and add products to reach at least 100 followers to make the most of your business profile on Instagram, so if you’re just starting with Instagram Shopping, you’ll want to immediately run some awareness or sales campaigns to reach this level and generate baseline engagement.

 Once your Instagram Business account is ready, you can use all of the available tools to sell directly through your profile and content.